starling021/ehtools/README.md

 > more than 58 tools for pentesting

-> password protection
+> password protection and config encruption

-> easy in learning
+> easy in learning and this is the best framework for begginers

+> UX/UI impruvements for begginers

 > more than 100 tools you can install from ehtools or ehtoolslite